 The third choice of the tour is a ride on an Icelandic horse, where you'll explore the serene countryside of south Iceland in the manner of the first settlers.

 In the evening, if you didn't get a chance to see the northern lights the night before, you will have another chance tonight.

 On your third day, you will be whisked along the South Coast of Iceland, which is home to many of the country’s most diverse and stunning attractions.

 For example, it boasts two incredible waterfalls, Seljalandsfoss and Skogafoss.
-Both face out to the ocean and stand at an impressive 60 metres tall, though are different in every other way.
+Both face out to the ocean and stand at an impressive 197 feet (60 meters) tall, though they are different in every other way.

 Seljalandsfoss is narrow, with a massive cavern behind it, carved by the ocean centuries ago.
 Skogafoss is much more powerful and has fascinating folklores of hidden treasure.